tentjs/tent/README.md

   },
 };

-// Append the component to the body mount(document.body, Counter);
+// Append the component to an element in the DOM mount(document.querySelector('.counter'), Counter);
 ```

 ## 💡 Examples